cubewise-code/tm1py-samples/README.rst

 - clean your TM1 models through regular expressions
 - generate MDX Queries from existing cube views
 - Analyse Processing Feeders time
-- Maintain dimensions and subsets through python
+- Maintain dimensions and subsets with python
 - ...

-It's are a great starting point to get up to speed with TM1py.
+It's a great starting point to get up to speed with TM1py.

 Requirements